-- 3.1 The main requirements of the legislation are: - To appoint a Money Laundering Reporting Officer (MLRO); - Maintain client identification procedures in certain circumstances; - Implement a procedure to enable suspicions to be reported; and - Maintain record keeping procedures. - 3.2 The Council's MLRO is the Assistant Director of Corporate Governance.
-In the absence of the designated MLRO, the Head of Audit and Risk Management should be contacted.
+- 3.1 The main requirements of the legislation are: - To appoint a Money Laundering Reporting Officer (MLRO); - Maintain client identification procedures in certain circumstances; - Implement a procedure to enable suspicions to be reported; and - Maintain record keeping procedures. - 3.2 The Council's MLRO is the Head of Audit and Risk Management.